JonathanDPotter/portfolio-next/markdown/weatherMarkdown.md

-# Weather-Imp
+# Weather Imp

-I made this app to practice consuming a third-party api.
-This is the front-end.
-There is also a back-end express app that handles the api calls.
-The back-end repo is [here](https://github.com/JonathanDPotter/weather-api-back), and it is hosted on Heroku [here](https://weather-l95e66yd3-jonathandpotter.vercel.app/).
+I made this app to practice fetching data from external APIs.
+The back-end that I built with Express.js and TypeScript can be found [here](https://jonathan-potter-weather-api.herokuapp.com/), and the back-end repository is [here](https://github.com/JonathanDPotter/weather-api-back).

----
+## Functionality

+The app gets your device's location from navigator.geolocation or gets another location from a provided US zip code and fetches the weather forecast from [Weatherapi](https://www.weatherapi.com/).
+It then presents the current weather conditions, the hourly forecast and the three-day forecast on seperate pages that the user can navigate to.

 ## Technologies Used

-The app is written in TypeScript with React.
-It uses React Router, Redux, Axios and SASS for styling.

----

-## Functionality

-On the home page a user can choose to use their device location or enter a US zip code.
-The home page displays the current weather conditions for that location.
-A user can navigate to the three-day forecast or hourly forecast pages to get those forecasts as well.
+I built this app using React and Typescript.
+This app uses Bootstrap, React Bootstrap and SASS for styling, Jest for testing, React Router for routing, Axios for API calls, and React Context for global state management.